mbakhshandeh2023/WindSpeed-Estimation-UseCase/README.md

-## Wind Speed Estimation and Conversion Usecase
+## Wind Speed Estimation and Conversion Use Case

 ### Mohammad Bakhshandeh – Florida Institute of Technology
 ### Jean-Paul Pinelli – Florida Institute of Technology